awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-cli.md

    }
    ```

+1. \(Optional\) Modify the policy to restrict access or provide additional permissions as needed\.

+   For information about the types of customizations you might choose to make, see [Should I Use a Service\-Linked Role or a Custom Service Role to Run Maintenance Window Tasks?](sysman-maintenance-permissions.md#maintenance-window-tasks-service-role)\.

 1. Open the AWS CLI and run the following command in the directory where you placed `mw-role-trust-policy.json` in order to create a maintenance window role called `mw-task-role`\.
 The command assigns the policy you created in the previous step to this role:

    ```